marctorsoc/marctorsoc.github.io/src/content/posts/2017-05-28-background.md

 </div>

 <h3><strong>Zero-forcing</strong></h3>

 The dual case of the broadcast channel is the multiple-access channel (MAC), where there are $K$ transmitters, and a single receiver, see Fig. 2.
-Consider the case where the receiver is equipped with $M=K$ antennas, i.e. as antennas as users, and transmitters are single-antenna.
+Consider the case where the receiver is equipped with $M=K$ antennas, i.e. as many antennas as users, and transmitters are single-antenna.
 Then, similarly to the null steering idea, the receiver may filter out the directions the interference comes from, by processing the received signal with a linear filter $\mathbf{w}_i$.
 Such approach is usually denoted as Zero-Forcing (ZF), and this is the reason why Null Steering may also be denoted as Zero Forcing at the transmitter.
 Given the idea, let's see how this translates to maths.
 Assuming that $\mathbf{w}_i$ is used to decode $x_i$, for the $K=M=2$ case the processed signal is given by:

 \begin{align} {z}_i = \mathbf{w}^T_i \left( \mathbf{h}_1 x_1 + \mathbf{h}_2 x_2 +\mathbf{n}_i \right)   \end{align}